Compassionate home care and support services in the South.

 Many people want to stay in their own homes for as long as possible and we’re here to help you do just that.

 We can help in any number of ways, from cleaning and preparing meals for you, to helping you with personal care.
-We can help you get out and about to the local shops, or if you’re caring for someone with memory problems we can help get them to a day centre for support and a much needed break for you.
+We can help you get out and about to the local shops, or if you’re caring for someone with memory problems we can help access day opportunities for support and a much needed break for you.

 If you’ve recently been in hospital or had something happen to you then our reablement services can help you get back on your feet until you feel confident at home again.
 We work with you to adapt the way you do things so that you can stay living independently.